LORD-MicroStrain/mip_sdk/README.md

 ### Prerequisites

-* CMake version 3.10 or later
 * A working C compiler
   * C11 or later required
 * A working C++ compiler
   * For C++ API only.
 Define `MIP_DISABLE_CPP=ON` if you don't want to use any C++.
   * C++11 or later required for the mip library
   * C++14 or later for the examples (currently CMakeLists.txt assumes C++14 is required regardless)
+* CMake version 3.10 or later (technically this is optional, see below)
 * Doxygen, if building documentation

-### Build configuration
+### CMake Build Configuration

 The following options may be specified when configuring the build with CMake (e.g. `cmake .. -DOPTION=VALUE`):
 * MIP_USE_SERIAL - Builds the included serial port library (default enabled).
 * MIP_USE_TCP - Builds the included socket library (default enabled).
 * MIP_USE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory.
 * MIP_ENABLE_LOGGING - Builds logging functionality into the library.
 The user is responsible for configuring a logging callback (default enabled)
 * MIP_LOGGING_MAX_LEVEL - Max log level the SDK is allowed to log.
 If this is defined, any log level logged at a higher level than this will result in a noop regardless of runtime configuration.
-Useful if you want some logs, but do not want the overhead of the higher level functions compiled into the code
+Useful if you want some logs, but do not want the overhead compiled into the code.
 * MIP_ENABLE_DIAGNOSTICS - Adds some counters to various entities which can serve as a debugging aid.
 * BUILD_EXAMPLES - If enabled (`-DBUILD_EXAMPLES=ON`), the example projects will be built (default disabled).
 * BUILD_TESTING - If enabled (`-DBUILD_TESTING=ON`), the test programs in the /test directory will be compiled and linked.
 Run the tests with `ctest`.